-There are many more reasons to implement the Volume profile in your trading, and I plan to talk about that in the future articles, but the untested (naked) points of control are excellent levels that can provide support or resistance.
+There are many more reasons to implement the Volume profile in your trading, and I plan to talk about that in the future articles.
+Still, the untested (naked) points of control are excellent levels that can provide support or resistance.

 Before you enter Supply And Demand Trade

-Before you will enter any trade based on supply and demand, there are few good questions you can ask yourself.
+Before you enter any trade based on supply and demand, you can ask yourself a few good questions.

 How did the price leave the Supply/Demand Zone?